vishalramvelu/InstaTruth/README.md

 # InstaTruth

-A hybrid fact-checking system that combines natural language processing and web search to verify the truthfulness of claims and statements.
+A hybrid fact-checking system that combines natural language processing and web search to verify the truthfulness of claims and statements made in short-form content (Tiktoks, Instagram Reels, Youtube Shorts, etc).

 ## Overview